Mardi Gras Upriver!

 (We should point out that Twinkie is a registered trademark of the Hostess Corporation)

-The town was hopping until the wee hours Friday night.
-There was a beer garden where you could get a frosty beverage, Budweiser had a bandstand set up for live music all weekend, the downtown shops were open for browsing, and of course the carnival was in full swing.
-For a little more structured meal, the city's restaurants were open as well, but hey, who could refuse any number of junk food items on a stick?
-Auntie Skinner's club was having its own Mardi Gras celebration as well, with another live band and dancing all night.
-The Mardi Gras had begun!
+The town is always hopping until the wee hours on Friday night.
+There's a beer garden where you can get a frosty beverage, a bandstand is set up for live music all weekend, the downtown shops are open for browsing, and of course the carnival is in full swing.
+For a little more structured meal, the city's restaurants are open as well - and Auntie Skinner's club is usually having its own Mardi Gras celebration, with bands and dancing all night.
+Laissez les bon temps rouler!

 The Krewe of Hebe's